AmineDjeghri/awesome-os-setup/docs/tv_setup.md

            - Cached streams: [AD⚡️]: The lightning symbol means the stream is cached, ⏳️ means not cached.
 It's preferable to select a cached stream because a non-cached stream means that you the debrid service will try to download it, and if there isn't any seeders, you won't be able to stream it.

+          - If every stream appears with the ⏳ (not cached) icon and none show the ⚡️ (cached) indicator, it usually means your IP address has not been validated on your AllDebrid account.
+            Some debrid services (including AllDebrid) require you to confirm your current IP before they allow cached torrents to be accessed.
+            So when you start a stream for the first time from a new addon, the service blocks cached access until the IP is verified.

+            To fix this:

+            Start any stream in Stremio (this triggers the request on the debrid side).

+            Go to your debrid service’s website (e.g., AllDebrid).

+            You should see a prompt asking you to validate or authorize your IP address.

+            Confirm it — and cached streams will immediately switch from ⏳ to ⚡️.
           - Keep your **UUID** and **password** safe — that’s your AIOStreams login.
           - You can restore your setup anytime by re-entering your credentials.
           - AIOStreams makes it easy to sync and manage all your addons from one place.